-4) Now create or modify the form letter by typing in text, punctuation, line breaks, and so on that will be present in all of the letters, and adding fields where needed by clicking in the field heading and dragging to the appropriate point in the letter.
-(See Figure 10.)
+4) Now create or modify the form letter by typing in the text, punctuation, line breaks, and so on that will be present in all of the letters.

+To add the mail-merge fields where needed (such as names and addresses), click in the field heading and drag it to the appropriate point in the letter.
+(See Figure 10).

 Note that address lines should be in individual paragraphs, not separated by line breaks as might seem preferable.
-The reason for this will be made clear in the next paragraph.
+The reason for this will be made clear in the next step.

-Figure 10: Dragging fields to the body of the form letter
+Figure 10: Dragging fields to the body of the form letter.